troumel/openai-with-pushnotifications/README.md

 ## Usage

 The application will start a web interface where you can chat with your AI assistant.
 The assistant can read PDF files and send push notifications when needed.

+The assistant has access to:
+- `summary.txt` - Personal information and background
+- `Roumeliotis_Theodoros_CV.pdf` - Professional CV for career-related questions

 ## Deployment